Our Community Orchard

-Some 200 fruit bearing trees and bushes have been planted on raised mounds in the traditional Scottish way of improving poor land.
-The site slope faces the South West and the planting mound runs are close to a North/ South axis to maximise sunshine of both sides of trees.
+Some two hundred fruit bearing trees and bushes have been planted on raised mounds in the traditional Scottish way of improving poor land.
+The site slope faces the south-west, and the planting mound runs are close to a North-South axis to maximise sunshine on both sides of the trees.

-When the various fruits reach the mature cropping stage we will be organising community fruit picking days and distributions will be made to older residents groups and the School eic.
+When the various fruits reach the mature cropping stage, we will be organising community fruitpicking days, and distributions will be made to older residents' groups and the school (Tarbert Academy), etc.

-We are installing a Bee hive to polinate the Orchard and will train volunteers to care for them with funding from the co op
+We're installing a beehive to pollinate the orchard, and will train volunteers to care for the bees, with funding from the Co-op.

-View of orchard from drone - Theo Andrews
+View of orchard from drone (Pic: Theo Andrews)